Tanund/ADA/Project_8_puzzle/README.md

 The generated children are put in `Queue()` in python which is a FIFO queue.
 So, the first state appended is visited first.

 ### DFS (Depth First Search)
 DFS visits the child of child all the way down.
 All generated children are put in `LifoQueue()` in python which is LIFO queue.
+This is the worst solution because it goes deeper and deeper, and it has a chance that it selects highest cost path which is not optimal.

 ### Dijkstra
 Similar to A*, but heuristic function is 0.
 Same code is used, but the priority is changed to $f(x) = g(x)$.
 In this case it can be considered as BFS because the priority is the level in the tree and it will visit each children level by level.